-Clark Hill attorneys represent clients throughout the Hunting, Firearms & Outdoor Product industry.
-Counseling these manufacturers in corporate and employment matters, defending them in product liability suits, and securing patents and defending intellectual property rights, Clark Hill attorneys understand the nuances of this industry, the consumer, and the competitive market.
+Our attorneys represent clients throughout the Hunting, Firearms & Outdoor Product industry.
+Through counseling these manufacturers in corporate and employment matters, defending them in product liability suits, and securing patents and defending intellectual property rights, our attorneys understand the nuances of this industry, the consumer, and the competitive market.

 Our work with treestand and hunting product manufacturers began many years ago when we started defending several treestand manufacturers in product liability lawsuits.
 This involvement helped us carve out a unique place within this market.
 We specialize in representing product manufacturers and retailers in hunting cases, particularly defending treestands.

 We work to protect your reputation and minimize the disruption that litigation can cause to your business.
-Our experience equips us to work with in-house attorneys, product designers, and engineers to develop defenses that take maximum advantage of any company’s research, development and product knowledge.
-Because we work closely in long term, partnering relationships with our clients, those clients are assured of having a defense in place and “ready to go” with attorneys capable of responding rapidly, no matter when or where the next lawsuit may be filed.
+Our experience equips us to work with in-house attorneys, product designers, and engineers to develop defenses that take maximum advantage of any company’s research, development, and product knowledge.
+Because we work closely in long term relationships with our clients, those clients are assured of having a defense in place and “ready to go” with attorneys capable of responding rapidly, no matter when or where the next lawsuit may be filed.

-We not only help our clients defend their products, instructions, warnings, and marketing material against well-connected claimant attorneys, we also help develop instructions, warnings, and marketing material to help prevent future claims.
-We have assisted in implementing stronger industry standards, guidelines and warnings, and have helped to develop a universal instruction video used throughout the industry.
-Our clients find our experience and advice helpful not only in defending litigation, but also in avoiding more litigation.
+In addition to helping our clients defend their products, instructions, warnings, and marketing material against well-connected claimant attorneys, we also help develop instructions, warnings, and marketing material to help prevent future claims.
+We have assisted in implementing stronger industry standards, guidelines, and warnings, and have helped to develop a universal instruction video used throughout the industry.
+Our clients find our experience and advice helpful in defending and avoiding litigation.
 Sometimes, the most important advice a good attorney provides is the counsel that avoids, or reduces the likelihood, of another case or even a whole class of cases.
 We understand that the best defense begins well before an accident has ever occurred.
-In short, we know the industry, the experts, the people involved and the issues likely to arise in hunting cases.
+We know the industry, the experts, the people involved, and the issues likely to arise in hunting cases.